Kunal-Kumar-Sahoo/e-Piano/README.md

 # e-Piano
-A virtual simulated Python program where notes of piano are passed as an argument and an output audio is produced
+A virtual simulated Python program where notes of piano are passed as an argument and an output audio (in .wav file) is produced

 Basic Anatomy of Piano:
 A piano consists of multiple octaves